 Polo in the park after party

-I would highly recommend a trip to the polo if you’re a fan of fancy day drinking and sports then this is an event you don’t want to miss!
+I would highly recommend a trip to polo in the park if you’re a fan of fancy day drinking and sports then this is an event you don’t want to miss!
+I am looking forward to going again in future!